audeering/audiofile/docs/benchmark.rst

-audioread_ has been removed from the results as it was the slowest library.
+audioread_ has been removed from the results as it was the slowest library. scipy_ is only meant for reading WAV files, and only included in this figure.

 .. image:: ./benchmark/results/benchmark_wav-flac-ogg_read.png

-Results for :mod:`audiofile`, soundfile_ and librosa_ are identical here
+Results for :mod:`audiofile`, soundfile_ and librosa_ are similar here
 as all of them use soundfile_ under the hood to read the data.

 Accessing metadata
 ^^^^^^^^^^^^^^^^^^

-sox_ and audioread_ have been removed from the results as they were at least one magnitude slower. scipy_ is only meant for reading WAV files.
+audioread_ (ffmpeg) and sox_ have been removed from the results as they take around 0.17s and 0.035s per file for WAV, FLAC, and OGG.

 .. image:: ./benchmark/results/benchmark_wav-flac-ogg_info.png